zoopyserg/Trading-Indicators-Performance-Comparison/README.md

 - Ruby implementation: ~2 hours
 - Python implementation: ~2 minutes
 - C implementation: ~2 seconds

+## Benchmark Methodology

+The performance benchmarks were conducted to compare the execution time of the trading indicators calculations across different programming languages.
+The methodology employed is straightforward and aimed at providing a relative performance comparison rather than an absolute measurement of efficiency.
+Here are the steps followed:

+1. **Environment Setup**:
+    - The benchmarks were conducted on a machine with AMD Ryzen 5950X CPU and 120Gb of RAM.
+    - The dataset used for the benchmarks spans one week of trading data.

+2. **Benchmark Execution**:
+    - The `time` command available in Linux was used to measure the execution time of each implementation.
+    - Each implementation was executed using the following pattern:
+        - For C:
+            ```bash
+            time ./c/indicators_recalculator <table_name>
+            ```
+        - For Python:
+            ```bash
+            time python3 python/indicators_recalculator.py <table_name>
+            ```
+        - For Ruby:
+            ```bash
+            time ruby ruby/indicators_recalculator.rb <table_name>
+            ```

+3. **Performance Measurement**:
+    - The real time (wall-clock time) reported by the `time` command was used as the performance metric.
+    - The benchmarks were executed multiple times to ensure consistency in the results, and the average execution time was recorded.

+4. **Limitations**:
+    - The benchmarks provide a relative comparison of performance but do not account for other factors such as code optimization, system load, or external system interactions that might affect the execution time.
+    - The Ruby implementation is legacy and was not updated or optimized for this benchmark.

+By documenting the methodology, it aims to provide a clear understanding of the benchmark process, enabling an informed interpretation of the results.

 ## Project Context
 This library is a subset of a larger project, extracted and organized into a separate repository for demonstration and benchmarking purposes.